-Actuarial services to the scheme were provided by John Rawsthorne FIAA of Cumpston Sarjeant Pty Ltd, under the panel contract arrangements for actuarial services to the Territory.
+Actuarial services to the scheme were provided by Cumpston Sarjeant Pty Ltd, under the panel contract arrangements for actuarial services to the Territory.
 Advice was received during the year in relation to PSBS.
 The actuary conducts detailed triennial reviews and then an annual update between these reviews.

-A triennial actuarial investigation of PSBS was carried out as at 30 June 2021.
-A summary of the updated report is provided on page 10.
+An annual actuarial investigation of PSBS was carried out at 30 June 2022.
+A summary of the updated report is provided on page 14.
 The next triennial review is due in 2024.